 I don't like Battlefield, Black Ops, or FPS games in general.
 Pretty much any other genre is cool though.
 I've just decided something that's probably controversial: I haven't really enjoyed any post 2007 Bioware game.
 They're all so bogged down in pointless choices and cutscenes.
-Not that there's anything wrong with a good story driven game, The Stanley Parable has great writing, Mass Effect 2 is just boring.
+Not to imply that there's something wrong with story driven games, Obsidian has great writing, Bioware is just boring.

 Also, I have always owned dogs and plan to continue to.

-I guess I need to add that I'm morally opposed to malls and other brick and mortar shopping centers.
+I'm morally opposed to malls and other brick and mortar shopping centers.
 Just buy stuff from Amazon.
-I don't even know how this is a big deal in 2014 but I've been meeting so many people who make a really big deal about going to physical stores instead of buying stuff online.
+I don't know how this is a big deal in 2017 but I've been meeting so many people who make a really big deal about going to physical stores.
 Yeah, if you have to get something right now it's fine to go to a store, but just going to stores to hang out is weird and I don't think we'd be friends if that's what you're into.